rejackson73/Nomad-System---Azure-AWS-Linux-Windows/docs/slides.md

 ![:scale 15%](https://hashicorp.github.io/field-workshops-assets/assets/logos/logo_nomad.png)

 ???
 This slide deck briefly covers the work for this repository.
-The ultimate goal is to demonstrate the flexibility of Nomad as an Orchestrator across multiple environments
+The ultimate goal is to demonstrate the flexibility of Nomad as an Orchestrator across multiple environments.
+Like every great mystery, I find it important however to go back to the motivation, the 'why' of the problem.

 ---
 layout: true